Seekr Blog

 Host a hunt and share a QR code or direct URL.
 Send it to participants via email, text, social media, or print it on event posters.
 Participants simply scan the QR code or visit seekr.it, enter the hunt code, and begin immediately.
 No installation, no account creation needed.

 Pro tip: Create a branded event page on your organization's website or social media with the QR code and clear instructions.
-Participants love having all the details in one place.
+Include a start time, estimated duration, and any prizes.
+Participants love having all the details in one place and higher visibility = better participation.

 Step 5: Watch Submissions in Real-Time